 Does Online Customer Identity Verification Matter for PSD2 Compliance?

-Most access to customer accounts, including card payments, is covered under this process — sometimes even when the customer is directly querying their own account details.
+Most access to customer accounts, including card payments and online transactions, is covered under this process — sometimes even when the customer is directly querying their own account details.
 PSD2 sets out very specific standards for secure electronic customer identity verification, in order to keep customers’ funds and personal identities safe and meet all SCA requirements.

-The European Banking Federation encourages trust in digital identity verification tools that can guarantee “the person claiming a particular identity is in fact the person to whom the identity was assigned.”
+The European Banking Federation encourages trust in digital identity verification tools that can guarantee “the person claiming a particular identity is in fact the person to whom the identity was assigned” in EU member states.

 Two-Factor Authentication

-One of the key requirements of the revised Payment Services Directive (PSD2) is that banks must add two-factor Strong Customer Authentication (SCA) for all remote access to customer accounts and online payments.
+One of the key requirements of the revised Payment Services Directive (PSD2) is that banks must add two-factor Strong Customer Authentication (SCA) for all remote access to customer accounts and online payments as a security measure.
 This means that when authentication is required, two of three factors will be applied: something the customer is, something the customer has and something the customer knows.
-Clearly, identity verification will be critical as part of this, and when customers forget or lose a key component, banks will need to ask them to re-identify themselves.
+Clearly, identity verification will be critical as part of this, and when customers forget or lose a key component, banks will need to ask them to re-identify themselves for electronic payments and transactions.

 As many businesses are already seeing, customer account access dependent on two-factor authentication leads to an increase in customers losing their authentication credentials.
 What is often missed in the new regulation is that PSD2 requires this credential reset process to also use two-factor authentication, and needs the end customer to use two different authentication factors to those utilised in the account access process for the Open APIs.
 The credential reset process means the customer has to re-identify themselves to their bank using a Strong Customer Identity Verification (SCeID) process to verify or re-verify their identity.

-4 Qualities to Look for in a Compliant Online Identity Verification Solution
+4 Qualities to Look for in an Online Identity Verification Solution for PSD2 Compliance

 Identity verification is at the heart of PSD2, and must be supported by a Strong Customer Identity Verification (SCeID) process using two-factor authentication.
 According to a report from Consult Hyperion and Jumio, a compliant PSD2 credential reset process should have the following characteristics: